meaowbeard/meaowbeard.github.io/_posts/2025-02-18-hello-blog.md

 > ##### Experiment!
 Experiment with these tools, don't be afraid to try your own ideas and develop your own style!
 Feel stuck?
 Look up some inspirational images on websites like Pinterest!
-The right block palette can make all the difference a build.
+The right block palette can make all the difference in a build.
 {: .prompt-tip }

 ### **3. The Shape of your Build**